 It seems that insurers, policy makers, and academics are one step ahead of insurance clients.
-The central issue seems not to be that only those who need health insurance would be willing to sign up, but that even those who would need it are not willing to sign up for it, potentially at the cost of los-
+The central issue seems not to be that only those who need health insurance would be willing to sign up, but that even those who would need it are not willing to sign up for it, potentially at the cost of losing a valuable resource.